danielforkner/Personal-Site/README.md

 ## Tech

 Static React website.
+CSS is compiled from SASS.
 The email contact form makes a fetch request to a web server I have [deployed here](https://github.com/danielforkner/nodemailer-microservice) which handles the email messaging.

 ## Link